-1 Hamworthy 2 Twin Sails bridge 3 Existing bridge 4 Poole

-Poole harbour with the yachting centre of Holes Bay, took 10 years to construct it in the water.
-Into realise after Wilkinson Eyre stead, the designers decided on and Ramboll won the commission in 2002.
-Its purpose was not only operated using hydraulic techto ease road congestion but also nology which meant there were to encourage regeneration of a no restrictions on height.
-Instead brownfield site at Hamworthy on the west side of the bay by linking bascule, the lifting portions are it to the old town of Poole. triangulated, creating added dra-"It had to be robust, open, simma when raised.
-In its down posiple and reliable but [the client] tion, the aim was for the bridge to also wanted it to be the catalyst be unobtrusive and blend in with for regeneration and an icon at the same time," says Ramboll "We're used to seeing based
+1 Hamworthy 2 Twin Sails bridge 3 Existing bridge 4 Poole to construct it in the water Inand reveal their triangular, sailto realise after Wilkinson Eyre stead, the designers decided on and Ramboll won the commission in 2002.
+Its purpose was not only operated using hydraulic techheight of the bascules to add extra to ease road congestion but also nology which meant there were to encourage regeneration of a no restrictions on height.
+Instead brownfield site at Hamworthy on the west side of the bay by linking of a conventional, straight-edged bascule, the lifting portions are triangulated, creating added drama when raised.
+In its down posiple and reliable but [the client] tion, the aim was for the bridge to be unobtrusive and blend in with "We're used to seeing bascule ing bridge. off at the ends," says Wilkinson Twin Sails opens hourly 15 times a day (5.000 times a year) in a coordinated sequence with the older bridge, positioned just impact to the sail-like forms.
+"The striking form of the raised bridge celebrates the maritime heritage of Poole, evoking the sails of the racing yachts that pass through the channel in this international yachting centre," says Eyre.
+The five-span bridge is 139m long, with a central span of 23.4m to create a 19m clear opening for vessels, matching that of the existsignificant infrastructure needed As the leaves rise, they separate to whichever bridge is open to Wilkinson Eyre maximised the